SarveshSharma101/My_music_final/README.md

 Done

 Just another Music app!!!
-Dont just Live, Dance your way along ,on the Cosmic music
+Dont just Live, Dance your way along ,on the Cosmic music.The app uses services in android to play the music in background.